 The tire pressure monitoring system (TPMS) warns you when a tire pressure is low.
-See page 199 for more information.
+See page 204 for more information.

-We recommend that you visually check your tires every day.
+Even though your vehicle is equipped with TPMS, we recommend that you visually check your tires every day.
 If you think a tire might be low, check it immediately with a tire gauge.